IEU-GCF/.github/profile/README.md

 Welcome to the **IEU DataLab**!
 We are the analytics and data science team within the Independent Evaluation Unit of the Green Climate Fund, dedicated to collecting and analyzing evidence that drives rigorous, policy-relevant evaluations of GCF's climate finance portfolio.

-> “Simple can be harder than complex.
-You have to work hard to get your thinking clean to make it simple.”
+> “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
+But it’s worth it in the end because once you get there, you can move mountains.”
 > — Steve Jobs

 ---